adamwulf/app-launch-guide/README.md

 	- [Mixpanel](http://mixpanel.com) - Free - Track user behavior to determine success/fail of onboarding
 	- [Crashlytics](http://crashlytics.com) - Free - Automated crash reports and beta distribution
 	- [AppFigures](https://appfigures.com) - Free/Cheap - Automated sales and app review reports
 	- [iTunes Affiliate](https://www.apple.com/itunes/affiliates/) - Free - Lets you track (sort of) how links into the iTunes Store convert into sales.
-Also lets you scratch back some of the 30% that Apple takes
+Also lets you scratch back some of the 30% that Apple takes.
+[It's worth it](http://awkwardhare.com/post/117029547150/use-the-itunes-affiliate-program-its-worth-it).
 - Press / PR / Marketing
 	- [HARO](http://www.helpareporter.com) - Free - Daily emails from press asking for sources for their stories
 	- [Find Keywords for App Store](http://blog.getlooseleaf.com/post/109888977759/step-by-step-app-store-optimization-an-objective) - Free - Blog post detailing how to objectively find the right keywords for your App Store description